Arranging a funeral can be daunting at a time when you’re feeling vulnerable.

 - Is there an insurance policy (life or funeral) or a pre-paid funeral plan?

 - Is there a private pension?
 This could be a work-related pension (set up by an employer) or a personal pension (set up by themselves).
 Besides any letters or statements, payslips can also be helpful as they will show whether the employer paid any money into a pension.
-In fact, if you don’t find anything, but think they may have had one, you can find pension scheme contact details by searching for the name of an employer on the gov.uk website.
+If you don’t find anything, but think they may have had one, you can find pension scheme contact details by searching for the name of an employer on the gov.uk website.

 - If they were employed at the time of death they may have been eligible for a ‘death in service benefit’ from their employer.